20urc3/Sekiryu/docs/tutorial.md

         Choose a location for your project and give it a name.
         Click "Finish" to create the project.

 Congratulations!
-You have successfully installed Ghidra on your Windows computer and created a new project.
+You have successfully installed Ghidra on your computer and created a new project.
 Now you can start analyzing software binaries using Ghidra.

 ## Ghidrathon